Palestinian cuisine

-Palestinian cuisine consists of foods from or commonly eaten by Palestinians, whether in Palestine, Israel, Jordan, refugee camps in nearby countries, or by the Palestinian diaspora.
+Palestinian cuisine consists of foods from or commonly eaten by Palestinians or in the region of Palestine, whether in Palestine, Israel, Jordan, or refugee camps in nearby countries, or by the Palestinian diaspora.
 The cuisine is a diffusion of the cultures of civilizations that settled in the region of Palestine, particularly during and after the Islamic era beginning with the Arab Ummayad conquest, then the eventual Persian-influenced Abbasids and ending with the strong influences of Turkish cuisine, resulting from the coming of the Ottoman Turks.
 It is similar to other Levantine cuisines, including Lebanese, Syrian and Jordanian.

-Cooking styles vary, and types of cooking style and ingredients used are generally based on the climate and location of the particular region and on traditions.
-Rice and variations of kibbee are common in the Galilee.
-The West Bank engages primarily in heavier meals involving the use of taboon bread, rice and meat, and coastal plain inhabitants frequent fish, other seafood, and lentils.
-The Gaza cuisine is a variation of the Levant cuisine, but is more diverse in seafood and spices.
-Gaza's inhabitants heavily consume chili peppers too.
-Meals are usually eaten in the household but dining out has become prominent particularly during parties where light meals like salads, bread dips and skewered meats are served.